We’re here 24/7 to listen and help.

 Dialectical Behavior Therapy (DBT), developed by Marsha Linehan, has the strongest evidence base of any psychotherapy for adults with chronic self-harm behavior, suicidal ideation, or co-occurring borderline personality disorder.
 DBT was originally built specifically for this population.
 The full DBT model combines weekly individual therapy, weekly DBT skills groups, between-session phone coaching, and a therapist consultation team.
 DBT teaches four skill sets that apply directly to managing self-harm urges: distress tolerance, emotional regulation, interpersonal effectiveness, and mindfulness.

 The Safety Planning Intervention, developed by Barbara Stanley and Gregory Brown, is a brief structured intervention that builds a written safety plan with warning signs, internal coping strategies, social contacts for distraction and support, professional resources, and steps for making the environment safer.
 Safety planning is a core component of every admission and is updated throughout the stay.
+Crisis intervention techniques for families play a crucial role in addressing immediate concerns and fostering healthier dynamics.

 Cognitive Behavioral Therapy (CBT) is integrated when the clinical picture includes anxiety, depression, or trauma patterns that respond to cognitive restructuring.
 CBT works on the patterns of thinking and behavior that maintain self-harm urges.